statelyai/xstate/.changeset/eleven-dancers-study.md

 '@xstate/react': patch
 ---

-An internal issue where the `spawnBehavior` import was broken internally has been fixed.
+An internal issue where the `spawnBehavior` import for the `useSpawn(...)` hook was broken internally has been fixed.